nosmith18/Google-Foobar-Fall21/README.md

+# Google Foobar 2021

-# Repo Containing some of the problems and my solutions to Google Foobar 2021
+## Repo Containing some of the problems and my solutions